Table of contents

 What Happens If a Website Has Not Implemented Consent Mode?

-Neglecting the implementation of Google Consent Mode v2 before March 2024 will result in the restriction to use some Google Advertisement products, impacting remarketing capabilities in Google Ads, Floodlight, and Display.
-This can significantly reduce analysis of Web site performance and effectiveness of ad campaigns.
+Neglecting to implement Google Consent Mode v2 before March 2024 will result in the restriction to use some Google Advertisement products, impacting remarketing capabilities in Google Ads, Floodlight, and Display.
+This could significantly reduce website performance analysis and ad campaign effectiveness.

 What is the Role of the Two New Parameters of Google Consent Mode v2?

-The introduction of ad_user_data and ad_personalization in Google Consent Mode V2 marks a significant advance in user privacy and ad customization.
-These parameters provide user consent regarding data use for advertising and personalized marketing.
+The introduction of ad_user_data and ad_personalization in Google Consent Mode V2 represents a significant step forward in user privacy and ad customization.
+These parameters manage user consent regarding data use for advertising and personalized marketing.

 What is the Difference between Basic and Advanced Consent Mode?

-The advanced Consent Mode in Google Consent Mode v2 enables initial cookie-free data collection focused on user privacy while still collecting essential insights.
-Unlike the basic consent mode, the collection of user data is completely waived until consent is granted.
-Both modes offer different approaches to data protection and ad efficiency.
+The advanced Consent Mode in Google Consent Mode v2 enables initial cookie-less data collection focused on user privacy while still collecting essential insights.
+Unlike the basic consent mode, it completely forgoes collecting user data until consent is granted.
+Both modes offer different approaches for data protection and ad efficiency.

 Compliance with the March 2024 deadline specifically targets organizations operating in or offering services to users in Europe.

-Is Consent Mode only for Google Tag Manager?
+Is Consent Mode just for Google Tag Manager?

-Consent Mode is not a feature of Google Tag Manager.
-It is a feature of the overall Google Tag ecosystem and is Administered by the Google Tag Library.
+Consent Mode is not a function of Google Tag Manager.
+It is a function of the overall Google Tag ecosystem and is managed by the Google Tag library.
 Google Tag Manager provides tools and utilities that make it easy to interact with Consent Mode, but it does nothing more than what Consent Mode already naturally does.

-Consent Mode is generally focused on tags within the Google universe, such as Google Analytics, Google Ads and Floodlight, as well as Conversion Linker-tag type tags.
-Other tags could also theoretically be Administered with Google’s additional general flags for “personalization, security and functionality.
-There is an important difference, though: these settings are for tag display only and do not affect behavior, as with Google Tags regarding cookie use.
-An exception to this rule is Microsoft Ads, which also has a consent mode, but it must be initialized and used in a similar way, does not live in the datLayer and is completely independent of Google Consent Mode.
+Consent Mode is generally focused on tags within the Google universe, such as Google Analytics, Google Ads and Floodlight, as well as conversion linker type tags.
+Other tags could theoretically also be managed with Google's additional general flags for "personalization, security and functionality.
+There is an important difference, however: these settings are for tag display only and do not affect behavior, as with Google Tags regarding the use of cookies.
+An exception to this rule is Microsoft Ads, which also has a permission mode, but it must be initialized and used in a similar way, does not live in the dataLayer and is completely independent of the Google Consent Mode.

 What should I do if my CMP does not support the new consent modes?